Why Therapy

 We aren't meant to heal alone.

 Sure, you can heal yourself, but you cannot heal yourself on your own.
 Therapists aim to balance giving you enough autonomy to allow your inherent healing process to unfold while also holding you through this process with empathy, care, feedback, education, and clinical skills.
-It’s essential to be the authority on your life and avoid going commando.
-If you think you know it all and never question or challenge yourself, then you’ll be at risk of deluding yourself into thinking you have it all under control inside yourself and that you’re beyond needing support.
+It's essential to be the authority on your life and avoid going commando.
+If you think you know it all and never question or challenge yourself, then you'll risk deluding yourself into thinking you have it all under control inside yourself and that you're beyond needing support.
 We all need help because we have blind spots, limitations, and ways of protecting ourselves that can work so well at times that they evade even us.
-That’s why we need both: we need to choose to heal and trust our process, and we need others to support and guide us as we do that.
+That's why we need both: we need to choose to heal and trust our process, and we need others to support and guide us as we do that.

 Therapy offers a unique relationship.